Contact the Lord Lieutenant

 - The recommendation of names for invitations to such Royal events as Her Majesty's annual garden parties at Buckingham Palace or elsewhere, and on Royal visits.

-- The Lord Lieutenant appoints a Vice Lord Lieutenant from among the Deputy Lieutenants, the precise number of whom is determined by the size of the population and their suitability to assist the Lord Lieutenant in the above roles, for a maximum of 10 years.
+- The Lord Lieutenant appoints a Vice Lord Lieutenant from among the Deputy Lieutenants.
+The precise number of deputies is determined by the size of the population and their suitability to assist the Lord Lieutenant in the above roles, for a maximum of 10 years.

 The current Lord-Lieutenant: Clerk to the Lieutenancy (to whom inquiries may be addressed) Please contact the Clerk to the Lord Lieutenant if you require information on current Deputy Lieutenants